 - Supply written confirmation of the completion of the remedial works from the engineer to the tenant and the local authority within 28 days of completion of the works.

-How often do Landlords need to conduct an EIC test?
+How often do Landlords need to conduct an EICR?

-EICR’s are valid for 5 years.
+EICR’s are valid for 5 years which means that a private landlord will need to arrange for electrical inspections.
 The Regulations apply to all new tenancies from 1 July 2020 and all existing tenancies in England as of 1 April 2021.
 If the rental property has a valid EICR you will not need to carry out a new one until the existing report expires.
-You can find the expiry date by checking the report as the engineer will provide the date for the next EIC test.
+You can find the expiry date by checking the report as the engineer will provide the date for the next EICR report.

 Before the Regulations were introduced, EICR’s were recommended every ten years and not five.
 As a result, many older certificates will have an original validity of ten years but as a result of the Regulations will no longer be valid once they reach the five year mark.